statsig-io/docs/docs/metrics/archiving-metrics.md

 To delete a metric, go the Metrics Detail View page of a metric you wish to delete, select the "..." in the upper right-hand corner, and select **Delete**.
 ![delete metric](https://user-images.githubusercontent.com/120431069/215641202-82f23bac-f620-4d4a-8c32-fe64a4ffc06c.png)

 Once you select Delete, Statsig will check if this metric is used in any feature gates, experiments, or other metrics.
-While feature gate or experiment dependencies will be shown as soft warnings (no action necessary), metric dependencies will require you to remove the dependency first, before proceeding with the deletion, so that other dependent metric values are not impacted by this deletion.
+While the inclusion of a metric in a feature gate or experiment will trigger a soft warning (no action necessary), if a metric which is requested to be archived is used as a part of a composite metric, you will need to delete or archive the composite metric first.
 ![dependencies](https://user-images.githubusercontent.com/120431069/215641295-55c8dc10-7199-4505-ba0e-d02299fb371a.png)